Train Regression Models in Regression Learner App

 Examine the RMSE (Validation) score reported in the Models pane for each model.
 Click models in the Models pane and open the corresponding plots to explore the results.
 Compare model performance by inspecting results in the plots.
 You can rearrange the layout of the plots to compare results across multiple models: use the options in the Layout button, drag and drop plots, or select the options provided by the Document Actions arrow located to the right of the model plot tabs.

 Additionally, you can compare the models by using the Sort by options in the Models pane.
-Delete any unwanted model by selecting the model and clicking the Delete selected model button in the upper right of the pane, clicking the Delete button in the Models section of the Regression Learner tab, or right-clicking the model and selecting Delete.
+Delete any unwanted model by selecting the model and clicking the Delete selected model button in the upper right of the pane, clicking Delete in the Models section of the Regression Learner tab, or right-clicking the model and selecting Delete.

 Select the best model in the Models pane and then try including and excluding different features in the model.